jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/03-farmers-trump-trade-war-agriculture-crop-beef-prices-2be036c2.md

 “The split between the G-7 countries and the BRICs likely will culminate in differing trade patterns that work against the U.S. farmer,” Basse says, referring to the acronym for Brazil, Russia, India, and China.
 “There is more ag policy (and geopolitical) uncertainty today than since the early 1970s,” he says.

  Basse, founder of the agricultural risk-management and advisory firm AgResource, grew up on a Wisconsin dairy and grain farm and started in the agriculture commodities business in 1979.
+He spoke recently to
+*Barron’s*
-He spoke recently to *Barron’s* about the impact of geopolitics on U.S. farmers, food inflation, and where he sees the future of agriculture.
+about the impact of geopolitics on U.S. farmers, food inflation, and where he sees the future of agriculture.
 An edited version of the conversation follows.

+***Barron’s***
-***Barron’s*****: How have agricultural trade trends changed over the years?**
+**: How have agricultural trade trends changed over the years?**

+**Dan Basse:**
-**Dan Basse:** When I first got into this business in 1979, the U.S. satisfied 62% of agricultural trade.
+When I first got into this business in 1979, the U.S. satisfied 62% of agricultural trade.
 Now we’re down to about 11%.
 Demand is still rising globally as the population expands, but we’ve seen this behemoth named Brazil come on to the scene.
 Brazil is now the world’s largest soybean and corn exporter—crowns we thought the American farmer would hold for many, many years.

-Advertisement - Scroll to Continue

 Ag trade has really suffered in the past few years.
-The American agricultural trade deficit is at $42 billion, a record.
+The American agricultural trade deficit is at \$42 billion, a record.
 China was traditionally our top ag importer for years, but this year it is Mexico, then Canada.
 China ends in third place.

 **How did the Trump tariffs affect trade with China?**

 During the trade war in 2018, the Trump administration put tariffs on China.
-In 2019, we signed an agreement that was supposed to be for two years, that China would import between $40 billion to $50 billion of ag goods a year.
+In 2019, we signed an agreement that was supposed to be for two years, that China would import between \$40 billion to \$50 billion of ag goods a year.
 The Biden administration kept those tariffs but, for whatever reason, didn’t hold China to the agreement.

-Advertisement - Scroll to Continue

-In 2023, China bought about $35 billion in ag goods, but that’s down to about $22 billion so far this year.
+In 2023, China bought about \$35 billion in ag goods, but that’s down to about \$22 billion so far this year.
 In the past 12 months, the Chinese decided that maybe relying on the U.S. as a primary ag exporter isn’t good, so they have been buying wheat from Russia, a little corn from Argentina, and corn and soybeans from Brazil.

 **What should the incoming Trump administration focus on in agriculture?**

 Agricultural export opportunities should be front and center in terms of supporting farm income.
 It’s what gets futures markets excited.

-Advertisement - Scroll to Continue

 I worry that, as we have moved from being a global world, we’re in what I call a duopoly of economic and political power now developing between Washington and Beijing.
 Ultimately, if the rhetoric doesn’t change against China, China will find its food from others, and it is leaving the American farmer out.
 If we lose them, there really is no replacement.
 It isn’t that you can’t develop India or Africa into a China at some point, but it’s years and years away.